Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 In order to manage the complexity of tariff classification effectively, companies should ensure that their goods are classified correctly.
 The use of practical instructions and digital aids such as the EU customs tariff database (TARIC) and EZT-Online is recommended for this purpose.
 These tools enable precise and efficient classification and help companies to achieve their compliance goals in the long term.

-The HS and TARIC codes are crucial for the implementation of the EU Regulation on the Prevention of Deforestation (EUDR) as they identify the product groups covered by the regulation.
+The HS and TARIC codes are crucial for the implementation of the EU Regulation on the Prevention of Deforestation (EUDR), as they identify the product groups affected by the regulation.
 New TARIC codes such as C716 and C717 help to monitor compliance with due diligence obligations and ensure that affected products meet the EUDR requirements.

 The TARIC code is crucial for import control, as it indicates specific measures such as customs duties and import restrictions.
 Codes 776 and 777 in the TARIC system are relevant, for example, for import and export controls to prevent deforestation and forest degradation.